mnishiguchi/blog/_posts/2016-05-10-modal-dialog-with-pure-css.md

 - modal
 ---

 I wanted to make the site navigation appear on a modal dialog box.
 After googling around, I found that I could implement modal with pure CSS.
-I thought this was a great opportunity to learn how to implement modal without JS.
+I thought this was a great opportunity to learn how to implement simple modal without JS.

 <!--more-->